-There is nothing like attending mass in Saint Peter’s Square.
+There is nothing like attending mass in St. Peter’s Square.
 It’s the stuff bucket lists are made of.
 Packed inside the little area are thousands of people from all over the world.
-This year, Easter mass and the events leading up to Easter will be especially busy in the Vatican.
+And when it’s Easter week in Rome, it will be especially busy at the Vatican.

-Visiting Italy during the Christmas season offers two bonuses – you’ll avoid the high summer season tourist crowds, and you’ll get to see the country decked out in all its holiday finery.
+Visiting Italy during the Christmas season offers two bonuses – you’ll avoid the high summer season tourist crowds plus get to see the country decked out in all its holiday finery.